itzg/docker-minecraft-server/README.md

 [You can also auto-download plugins using `SPIGET_RESOURCES`.](#auto-downloading-spigotmcbukkitpapermc-plugins)

-### Running an Airplane server

-An [Airplane](https://airplane.gg) server, which is "a stable, optimized, well supported 1.17 Paper fork."

-    -e TYPE=AIRPLANE

-> NOTE: The `VERSION` variable is used to select an Airplane type to download.
-The available options are "LATEST" and "PURPUR", both 1.17.1.
-Airplane does not support 1.18 -- use Paper/Pufferfish/Purpur.

-Extra variables:
-- `FORCE_REDOWNLOAD=false` : set to true to force the located server jar to be re-downloaded
-- `USE_FLARE_FLAGS=false` : set to true to add appropriate flags for the built-in [Flare](https://blog.airplane.gg/flare) profiler

 ### Running a Pufferfish server

 A [Pufferfish](https://github.com/pufferfish-gg/Pufferfish) server, which is "a highly optimized Paper fork designed for large servers requiring both maximum performance, stability, and "enterprise" features."